|

 to enter.
 As Nathaniel Morton's chronicle describes the scene:

-Being now passed the vast ocean, and a sea of troubles before
+Being now passed the vast ocean, and a sea of troubles

-entertain or refresh them, no houses, or much less towns, to repair unto to
+to entertain or refresh them, no houses, or much less towns, to repair unto to

 seek for succour; and for the season it was winter, and they that know the